-Product marketing managers and CEOs often draw hypotheses about which positioning is the best for the product.
+Product marketing managers and CEOs often draw hypotheses about which product positioning is the best for their business.
 But even when based on great theoretical concepts and frameworks, there's no way to be sure about it.

 While precious resources are on the line, the only way of not losing them is to run tests with smaller parts of the audience for just some weeks or even days.